The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 Living the Pattern

-When you see the same shape in the fragments of your heart, the soil of a burnt forest, and the rubble of a torn down wall, a fundamental truth comes into focus:
+We've seen the same shape in the fragments of your heart, the soil of a burnt forest, and the rubble of a torn-down wall.
+Now, a fundamental truth comes into focus:

 There's no separate "you" that goes through transformation.